sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/02-differential-expression.md

 ![](media/degust_gene_table.png)

 Table of genes

 - gene_id: names of genes.
 Note that gene names are sometimes specific to a species, or they may be only named as a locus ID (a chromosomal location specified in the genome annotation).
 - FDR: False Discovery Rate.
 This is an adjusted p value to show the significance of the difference in gene expression between two conditions.
 Click on column headings to sort.
 By default, this table is sorted by FDR.
 - batch and chem: log2(Fold Change) of gene expression.
 The default display is of fold change in the treatment relative to the control.
 Therefore, values in the batch column are zero.
 This can be changed in the Options panel at the top right.
-- In some cases, a large fold change will be meaningful but in others, even a small fold change can be important biologically.
+    + In some cases, a large fold change will be meaningful but in others, even a small fold change can be important biologically.

-Table of genes and expression:
+The table can be sorted according to any of the columns (e.g. fold-change or p-value)

 <div class="alert alert-warning">